A confidential space to explore the thoughts, feelings and challenges in your life.

 My fees are benchmarked against other counsellors working in the same area.

-Next steps - If you decide that you would like some therapy going forward, we can leave it open-ended or agree how many sessions together.
-You do not have to sign up to any sessions.
+• Next steps - If you would like some therapy going forward, it can be open-ended or we agree how many sessions together.
 Once the initial session has been taken, there is an agreement to complete and sign which I will share with you should you wish to continue.
-Sessions last for up to 60 minutes and are payable in advance.
+Sessions last for 50 minutes and are payable in advance.
 Half fee is required if cancelling less than three days in advance.
 The full fee is required if cancelling within 24 hours, this is because the session and room booking will have already been booked out for you.

 Fees are reviewed annually.